Quantum simulations of Green's functions for small superfluid systems: Jordan-Wigner mappings: particle versus pair encoding

 Let us now define

 These operators can be seen as effectively acting only on span($|00\rangle_{k\bar{k}}, |11\rangle_{k\bar{k}}$), i.e., on the seniority-zero subspace considered in the present work.
 Moreover, one realizes that in this subspace, which can be naturally mapped to a single qubit, $\widetilde{X}$ and $\widetilde{Y}$ read precisely as $X$ and $Y$ Pauli matrices.
 It follows that $P_k$ and $P_k^{\dag}$ can be utilized when considering pairs, exactly like $a_k$ and $a_k^{\dag}$ are employed when considering particles, and one can similarly apply Jordan-Wigner transformations for both.
+Below we show how this works for the pair-encoding case.